-Students are responsible for the proper care of textbook issued to them.
+Students are responsible for the proper care of textbook, computers and Chromebooks issued to them.
 All books should be covered within three days of receipt.
-Students will be responsible for damage to textbooks and materials assigned to them.
-Lost textbooks must be reported immediately to the instructor.
-Students are responsible for the cost of replacing lost or damaged textbooks or materials.
+Students will be responsible for damage to textbooks, computers and Chromebooks; as well as other materials assigned to them.
+Lost or damaged textbooks, computers and Chromebooks must be reported immediately to the instructor.
+Students are responsible for the cost of replacing lost or damaged textbooks, computers and Chromebooks; or other materials.